AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md

 >[!NOTE]
 >
->* Workfront cannot track and record updates about calculated custom fields.
+>* [!DNL Workfront] cannot track and record updates about calculated custom fields.
 >* You can customize the system update for projects, tasks, issues, portfolios, programs, and users.
 You cannot customize the system update for templates, documents or timesheets, but [!DNL Workfront] does record system updates for these objects.
 >